SeldomseenSchweig/sf-murals-frontend/README.md

 # sf-murals Project - Frontend

-This README is a two parter, on for the frontend and one for the back end which is [here](https://github.com/SeldomseenSchweig/sf-murals-backend/blob/main/README.md).
+This README is a two parter, one for the frontend and one for the back end which is [here](https://github.com/SeldomseenSchweig/sf-murals-backend/blob/main/README.md).

 ## Purpose and Process